-Title Image: Main entrance to the Rubenstein-Perkins-Bostock Libraries, West Campus, Duke University
+Title Image: Main entrance to Perkins-Bostock and the Rubenstein Library, West Campus, Duke University

 On February 10 I am hosting the Gender, Sexuality, Feminism and the Romance Novel symposium at Duke University.
 It will be held in the East Campus parlors of the East Duke Building from 2:00 – 5:00.